gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 ```

 ## Now it's your turn!
 This is your chance to test your knowledge of what we have learned so far.
 The task - build a custom function.
 The function should be able to calculate the mean ratio of vectors.
 In other words, what is the mean ratio of height:weight from the CSV file (`dataset1`)?
 What about weight:height?
-To get you started, your cust function can have multiple arguments, for example `custom.function <- function(x,y) {}`.
+To get you started, your custom function can have multiple arguments, for example `custom.function <- function(x,y) {}`.
 Feel free to refer back to the custom function we built earlier for help.
 Remember, there are many different ways to do it, so do what makes sense to you.

 ---